Why is this important?

 This information is about small claims cases.
 A small claims case is a defended case which the court has allocated to the small claims track.
 There are special rules about small claims cases and the procedures are described in this information.

-If you have a case which is allocated a track which is not a small claims track, you should consult an experienced adviser, for example, a Citizens Advice Bureau.
+If you have a case which is allocated to a track which is not a small claims track, you should consult an experienced adviser, for example, a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 In most cases, the court will not order solicitors’ costs to be paid by the losing party in a small claims case, and if you instruct a solicitor you will have to pay the costs yourself.
 For this reason most claimants deal with a small claim without the help of a solicitor.
 It is possible to have the help of a friend or ‘lay representative’, for example, some Citizens Advice Bureaux can offer trained advisers to help people with small claims.